1996 True Value 200: Failed to qualify or withdrew

-Race
+Race Report

-In front of 24.000 espectators, Richie Hearn kept the lead when the green flag was waved, while Arie Luyendyk passed Michele Alboreto for second place.
-The first caution came out immediately, as Jim Guthrie had lost control of his car accelerating off Turn 4 due to a leak, and Robbie Buhl had found the Turn 1 wall after being loose.
+With an estimated attendance of 24.000 espectators, Richie Hearn kept the lead when the green flag was waved, while Arie Luyendyk passed Michele Alboreto for second place.
+The first caution came out immediately, as Jim Guthrie lost control of his car accelerating off Turn 4 due to a leak, and Robbie Buhl had found the Turn 1 wall after being loose.
 The race was restarted on Lap 7, and Luyendyk took advantage to overtake Hearn in Turn 3, taking the lead.
-Having started in seventh place, Stewart had already overtaken Eliseo Salazar and a slow starting Mark Dismore at the start, and got in front of Buddy Lazier during the restart, kick-starting his dominating performance.
-He soon caught the leading trio on Lap 11 and, helped by traffic, grabbed the lead on Lap 14.
-Amid concerns that Menard's limited fuel mileage would cost him an additional pit stop, he started to pull away at a fast rate, lapping at least a full second per lap faster than anyone else: by Lap 25, he had a 10-second lead, increased to 22 seconds by Lap 30.
+Having started in seventh place, Stewart had already made it past Eliseo Salazar and a slow starting Mark Dismore at the start, and passed Buddy Lazier during the restart, paving the way for his dominating performance.
+He soon caught up to the leading trio on Lap 11 and, helped by traffic, grabbed the lead on Lap 14.
+Amid concerns that high fuel consumption would subject Team Menard to an additional pit stop, Stewart rapidly started to pull away, being at least a full second faster than anyone else: by Lap 25, he had a 10-second lead, which was increased to 22 seconds by Lap 30.

-Scott Sharp had climbed to the top 10, and was running in eighth place, while Hearn faded to fifth place and Lazier overtook Alboreto on Lap 29 for third place.
-Both would be lapped by Stewart five laps later.
-Before the leader could catch Luyendyk, a second caution came out when Joe Gosek, running in 17th place, spun and crashed in Turn 4.
-Luyendyk, Lazier, Alboreto, Sharp, Davey Hamilton, Buzz Calkins and Mike Groff elected not to pit to regain their lap, although Hamilton and Calkins would not keep the pace in green flag conditions.
-Stewart came out of his stop in second place, behind Luyendyk, but 10 seconds away from Lazier.
+Scott Sharp climbed into the top 10, and was running in eighth place, while Hearn faded to fifth place and Lazier overtook Alboreto on Lap 29 for third place.
+Both were by Stewart five laps later.
+Before the leader could catch Luyendyk, a second caution came out as Joe Gosek, running in 17th place, spun and crashed in Turn 4.
+Luyendyk, Lazier, Alboreto, Sharp, Davey Hamilton, Buzz Calkins and Mike Groff elected not to pit to regain their lap, although Hamilton and Calkins wouldn't be able to keep up in green flag conditions.
+Stewart came out of the pits in second place, behind Luyendyk, but 10 seconds away from Lazier.
 His teammate Mark Dismore, who pitted just behind Stewart, spun exiting his pit box and was left backwards, having to make a 180º burnout.
-In doing so, he ran over an air hose, being granted a Stop & Go penalty, and retired a few laps later after damaging his clutch in the burnout.
-The situation resembled a similar half-spin by Eddie Cheever at the Indianapolis 500, also in front of Stewart's pit box when he was his teammate, although Stewart had already left before Dismore spun.
+In doing so, he damaged his clutch and ran over an air hose, then being assessed a Stop & Go penalty before retiring a few laps later.
+This resembled a similar half-spin by Eddie Cheever at the Indianapolis 500, also in front of Stewart's pit box when he was his teammate, although Stewart had already left before Dismore spun.